ucsb-cs56/ucsb-cs56.github.io/_topics/gradescope_regrade_requests.md

 # How to submit a regrade request

-If you have a question about something that was graded through Gradescope, there is a "Regrade Request" button that looks like this:
+If you have a question about something that was graded through Gradescope, there is a "Request Regrade" button that looks like this:

 ![regrade request button](regrade_request_button.png)